head-empty-just-blocks/Pollen/README.md

 can help organizations and individuals bloom.
 One of the biggest blockers to contributing to these campaigns is a lack of transparency or goal fulfillment after the transaction has occured.
-Pollen aims to provide this transparency by implementing blockchain technology to verify how donations spend what they're given, as well as organize worthy campaigns into a map of New York City, in order to make donating easier, trustworthy, and organized.
-Bees (donaters) can donate their Pollen to Flowers (organizations and individuals fundraising for particular goals) to make New York's garden bloom brighter.
+Pollen aims to provide this transparency by implementing blockchain technology to verify how organizations spend what they're given, as well as organize worthy campaigns into a map of New York City, in order to make donating easier, trustworthy, and organized.
+Bees (donors) can donate their Pollen to Flowers (organizations and individuals fundraising for particular goals) to make New York's garden bloom brighter.